-Frankfurt’s Christmas Market scene is known around the world for its historic market offerings, drawing millions of visitors every year from around the world.
+Frankfurt’s Christmas Market scene is known around the world for its historic market offerings, drawing millions of visitors every year from Hesse and beyond.

 With several festive locations sprinkled around the city, visitors are really spoiled for choice whether they’re looking for traditional Christmas markets or those with a cooler, quirkier sensibility.

 We first visited these markets in Winter 2018 and loved exploring the interesting mix of stalls around the city… even though visiting on a Saturday meant huge crowds!